Self-Equivalent Voting Rules: Results

 \end{corollary}

 \begin{cproof} The proof is direct.
-By \cref{s1,s2,cl31}, $\{\varphi\}\subseteq\Sigma_a\cap\Sigma_o\cap\Sigma_m\cap\Sigma_i$; whereas by \Cref{cl32,cl33}, $\Sigma_a\cap\Sigma_o\cap\Sigma_m\cap\Sigma_i\subseteq\{\varphi\}$.
+By \cref{s1,cl21}, $\{\varphi\}\subseteq\Sigma_a\cap\Sigma_o\cap\Sigma_m\cap\Sigma_i$; whereas by \Cref{cl22,cl23}, $\Sigma_a\cap\Sigma_o\cap\Sigma_m\cap\Sigma_i\subseteq\{\varphi\}$.
 Consequently, $\Sigma_a\cap\Sigma_o\cap\Sigma_m\cap\Sigma_i=\{\varphi\}$. \end{cproof}

 \acknowledgments{I am profoundly grateful to Christopher Stapenhurst for several conversations that were fundamental to the development of this paper.
 I am also indebted for their useful comments to Sreoshi Banerjee, No\'{e}mi Cabau, Michael Greinecker, Toygar T. Kerman, M. Remzi Sanver, Anastas P. Tenev, and R\'{o}bert Somogyi.
-Finally, I also thank the participants in the seminars of the Quantitative Social \& Management Sciences Research Centre, the game theory seminars of the Corvinus University of Budapest, the seminars of the Institute of Economics of the HUN-REN Centre for Economic and Regional Studies, the 2025 European Meeting in Game Theory, and the 2025 Conference on Economic Design.
-All errors are only mine.}
+Further, I also thank the participants in the seminars of the Quantitative Social \& Management Sciences Research Centre at the Budapest University of Technology \& Economics, the Institute of Economics at the Corvinus University of Budapest, the Institute of Economics at the Centre for Economic \& Regional Studies, the Department of Economics at the University of Rovira i Virgili, the Economic Theory Group at the University of Liverpool, the Department of Economic Theory \& History at the University of Granada, the Department of Economics at the University of Barcelona, the Kyiv School of Economics, the Faculty of Economic Sciences at the Higher School of Economics, Plaksha University, the Department of Economics at the University of Ioannina, and the Group for Research in Applied Economics.
+Finally, I also thank the participants in the 2025 European Meeting in Game Theory, and the 2025 Conference on Economic Design.
+All errors are only mine.} {\textbullet} \conflictofinterest{None.} {\textbullet} \data{None.} {\textbullet} \funding{None.}